 3- Private warehouses

 A private warehouse is a warehouse owned by distributors, manufacturers, or wholesalers of the goods privately, and is not for public use.
-These types of warehouses are a better option for e-commerce business that need constant storing space, although they can be quite expensive compared to other warehouses.
+These types of warehouses are a better option for e-commerce businesses that need constant storage space, although they can be quite expensive compared to other warehouses.

 4- Consolidated warehouses

-Consolidated warehouse is a warehouse used to store goods from different manufacturers that is ready to be sent off to the same destination.
-Where the goods are collected, organized and packed and then dropped off in bulk to retailers.
-It is usually used by startups that don’t have a large amount of goods and don’t need a whole warehouse for their business, so they share these types of warehouses together.
+The consolidated warehouse is a warehouse used to store goods from different manufacturers that are ready to be sent off to the same destination.
+Where the goods are collected, organized, and packed, and then dropped off in bulk to retailers.
+It is usually used by startups that don’t have a large amount of goods and don’t need a whole warehouse for their business, so they share these types of warehouses.

 5- bonded and Non-Bonded warehouses